kodack64/Q3DE/tab4_fpga_implementation/README.md

 ```

 ## Resource usage
-The resourec usage is reported after `Run Implementation`
+The resource usage is reported after `Run Implementation`

 # Recommended configuration

-The following is the optimized parameters when we submitted the paper.
+In the submitted paper, we optimized clock periods for `C Synthesis` and `IMPLEMENTATION` as follows.

 - `BASE-40`: C Synthesis `1.66 ns`, IMPLEMENTATION `2.5ns`
 - `Q3DE-40`: C Synthesis `1.66 ns`, IMPLEMENTATION `2.5ns`